 The Sifu Jim Fung Memorial Fund for Cancer Research (also known as the ‘Memorial Fund’) was established by the Fung family following the passing of the Academy’s founder, Grandmaster Jim Fung, in March 2007.
-Grandmaster Fung (known to his students as ‘Sifu Jim’), suffered from nasopharyngeal carcinoma, a rare cancer of the head and neck.
+Grandmaster Fung (known to his students as ‘Sifu Jim’), suffered from nasopharyngeal carcinoma, a rare head and neck cancer.

-The aim of the Memorial Fund is to raise donations for cancer research through lessons, workshops and social events at the International Wing Chun Academy.
-As of 2017, the Fund has donated $20,000 to cancer research through donations to St Vincent’s Hospital and The Kinghorn Cancer Centre.
+The Memorial Fund aims to raise donations for cancer research through lessons, workshops and social events at the International Wing Chun Academy.

 Current Memorial Fund Activity

-We are currently raising funds to make a $10,000 donation to QIMR Berghofer (also known as the ‘Queensland Institute of Medical Research’).
-QIMR is currently researching an immunotherapy vaccine for nasopharyngeal carcinoma.
+We are now raising funds to make a second $10,000 donation to QIMR Berghofer (also known as the ‘Queensland Institute of Medical Research’).
+QIMR is currently researching an adoptive T-cell immunotherapy treatment for nasopharyngeal carcinoma.

 Memorial Fund Balance